zapproject/zap-monorepo/packages/Dispatch/README.md

-# ZAP-Dispatch
+# @zapjs/dispatch

-This repository provides Interface to Zap Dispatch contract
+This repository provides an interface to the Zap Dispatch contract, enabling queries to be sent to oracles and responses to be received by subscribers.

 ### Prerequisites